Hyams Beach, New South Wales: Geography

 The beaches face east, out across Jervis Bay and Point Perpendicular to the Pacific Ocean.
 The village is bordered by Jervis Bay National Park to the north and Booderee National Park and Botanic Gardens to the south which gives Hyams Beach a 'natural bush' feel with an abundance of native plants, animals and birdlife.
 Other nearby attractions include Jervis Bay Marine Park and surrounding trails and forests.

 There is a myth that the beach has the whitest sands in Australia.
 The misconception started at the town's main store, which had a billboard stating the seaside village had "the whitest sand".
 Eventually, the idea became widespread and was promoted by tourism organizations.
 In fact Australia's whitest beaches are Lucky Bay and Hellfire Bay near Esperance, Western Australia, and Tallebudgera Creek Beach in Queensland.

 Wildlife

-Bird species present in Hyams Beach include: